In This Article

 In this method, the user puts the base form of the drug in a glass pipe and heats it until it boils.
 Then they inhale the vapors for a faster, more intense high.

 Cocaine is typically snorted or applied to the gums.
-In its powder form, you cannot smoke it or inject it.
+In its powder form (cocaine hydrochloride, or HCL), you cannot smoke it or inject it.
 To do so, you must change its structure.
-Freebasing changes the structure so it can be smoked or injected, and in doing so, illicit a stronger effect.
+Freebasing changes the structure by removing the cocaine base from the salt form so that the base can be smoked or injected, and in doing so, illicit a stronger effect.

 People with a cocaine addiction need to take higher doses over time to feel the same effects.
 So, freebasing the drug may become the method of choice as the addiction worsens.
-However, using cocaine in this way is especially dangerous and can lead to a deadly overdose.
+However, this method of cocaine abuse is especially dangerous and can lead to a deadly overdose.

 The most common question people ask when they learn about freebasing is whether or not it’s the same as smoking crack cocaine.
 In many ways it is, but it’s important to have a bit of understanding about the chemicals that make up cocaine and how they are affected by certain methods of use.

 Cocaine is made from two chemicals:

 These chemicals make up the drug’s base.
 Decades ago, some cocaine users would use ether to free cocaine from its base, which included any impurities or additives.

 It’s also possible to create the freebase form of cocaine by boiling the drug with sodium bicarbonate.
 The goal is to make the drug purer, giving it more potency.
 Once the original product was “freed from its base,” it was heated and the vapors inhaled.

 Using ether for freebasing is no longer common because it is so dangerous.
 This risk eventually led to the development of crack cocaine.
 Smoking crack cocaine offers the same potent effect of freebasing, but the process of altering traditional cocaine is not as dangerous as it was with freebasing using ether.